Fastback: North America

-"4-door coupe"
+"4-door coupé"

-A decisive change of course took place in 2004, when the first generation of the Mercedes-Benz CLS-Class was launched.
-It was called a 4-door coupé, a purely marketing term describing its fastback sedan arrangement, with fastback coupé-profiled bodywork and two doors on each side.
-The CLS is considered the forerunner of this market segment, but it only reinterpreted the concept—such a layout (although not a true fastback) was briefly used on the 1992-1997 Infiniti J30/Nissan Leopard J Férié.
+Marketing terminology changed in 2004, with the launch of the first generation Mercedes-Benz CLS-Class.
+It was described as a 4-door coupé, a purely marketing term describing its fastback sedan arrangement, with fastback coupé-profiled bodywork and two doors on each side.
+The design reinterpreted the concept used in the 1992-1997 Infiniti J30/Nissan Leopard J Férié, which is not a true fastback.